 As spring rolls in, racing heats up, group rides begin and even that morning coffee ride gets a bit jumpy as the city limits sign comes into sight.
-Racers are hoping all that winter training pays off, while group rides among friends become local Spring Classics.
+Racers are hoping all that winter training will pay off, while group rides among friends become local Spring Classics.
 As fenders and rain capes return to the closet, team kits and race wheels enter the regular rotation.
 Many riders look to make a few key equipment upgrades in search of that 2% advantage that can be the difference between making a breakaway or winning that county line sprint and being stuck with the rest of the pack.

-Cycling is a unique sport, in that, buying stuff really can make you better.
+Cycling is a unique sport in that buying stuff really can make you better.
 Basketball players can't buy a better jump shot, runners can't buy shoes that make them go faster, but faster bicycle components can make a difference.
-Cycling manufacturers know this, and would have you believe saving every gram, aero-this and carbon-fiber-that are going to make you a better rider.
+Cycling manufacturers know this, and would have you believe saving every gram, aero-this and carbon-fiber-that, is going to make you a better rider.
 Industry marketing can make it very hard to find the products that will actually benefit your riding.

 A good set of race wheels is the single most important factor in the performance of your bike.
 Race wheels should be stiff, aerodynamic and light.
 These factors are somewhat mutually exclusive, so it is key to find a balance that suits your riding style.

-There is a reason pro riders almost uniformly choose deep-section carbon rims, like the Fulcrum 2012 Racing Speed XLR Tubular Wheelset.
+There is a reason pro riders almost uniformly choose deep-section carbon rims.
 Speed at race pace is primarily determined by aerodynamics, and rims with a deep profile have the advantage there.
 Wheel weight mainly comes into play when accelerating.
 In most race conditions, the draft from the peloton allows easy acceleration up to race speed.
-A racer's goal is to go faster than race speed, and aero rims make that happen.
+A racer's goal is to go faster than race speed, and aero rims help make that happen.

-Ceramic Pulleys are last on the must-upgrade list.
-As they don't bear any weight, ceramic derailer pulleys aren't going to deliver the performance boost of the above parts.
+Ceramic pulleys for your derailleurs are last on the must-upgrade list.
+As they don't bear any weight, the performance boost delivered by ceramic derailler pulleys won't be as pronounced as that of the above components.
 But if you want the smoothest, quietest and most efficient drivetrain possible, don't neglect this detail.

 One of the most subjective equipment choices in the cycling world, tire makes and models inspire fierce devotion from riders.
 The actual differences between competing tires are not quite as clear as manufacturers would have you believe.
-Rest easy though, if any tire was 10% faster than the competition, frequent flats would be about the best side effect you could expect.
+Believe us, if any tire really was 10% faster than the competition, frequent flats would be about the best side effect you could expect.
 When it comes to actual tires capable of surviving a ride, practical differences between brands are actually subtle and are most often based on rider preference.

-Vittoria is another well respected tire brand, and the Vittoria Open Corsa EVO CX II (320 TPI) Clincher's tubular counterpart is on probably half the bikes in the European peloton.
-If you're into matching grams, you'll notice that the EVO-CX is actually quite a bit heavier than comparable tubular tires from other brands, but ride quality and minimal rolling resistance are large part of their appeal.
-Just ask the pros -- lightweight isn't everything.
-Vredestein Fortezza TriComp offer a similar "European" file tread and low rolling resistance.
+Vittoria is another well respected tire brand, and their tubular tires are on probably half the bikes in the European peloton.
+If you're into matching grams, you'll notice that their race tires are actually quite a bit heavier than comparable tubular tires from other brands, but ride quality and minimal rolling resistance are large part of their appeal.
+Just ask the pros—lightweight isn't everything.

 Seatpost - While seatposts serve a very important function, supporting most of your body weight, many are overbuilt for the job.
 Yes, even that lightweight carbon post probably has a heavy aluminum clamp at the top.
 Even lightweight posts are built to last.
 With that in mind choosing a lighter seatpost is often a fairly good way to shave an extra 20g or more.
 The downside, of course, is that most decent seatposts are already pretty light, so the added benefit is usually small relative to the expense of a carbon fiber post.

-Drivetrain - There's a reason Dura-Ace, Record and Red hold a special place in the hearts of cyclists.
+Drivetrain - There's a reason Dura-Ace, Record and Red groupsets hold a special place in the hearts of cyclists.
 They are light, strong and (for the most part, given their intended use) reliable.
-While component weights across high-end and more affordable groupsets may look close on paper, the cumulative effect of a few grams here and a few grams there is a kilogram or two at the end of the day.
+While component weights across high-end and more affordable groupsets may look close on paper, the cumulative effect of a few grams here and a few grams there is significant at the end of the day.
 105, Centaur and Rival are all great component groups, but a large part of the appeal of each brand's top product line the weight savings and performance that comes from better materials, greater attention to design and a higher level of manufacturing precision.